albar965/littlenavmap-manual/src/en/MENUS.rst

 Only enabled if the web server is running.
 Opens the web server page in your default browser.
 The default address is like ``http://YOUR_COMPUTER_NAME:8965`` or ``http://localhost:8965``.

+This function might not work depending on your network setup.
+Enter the computer name as above manually in your browser if this is the case.

 .. _reset-and-restart: